julienfausty/homology_sandbox/README.md

 # homology_sandbox
-A repository for exploring computational algebraic topology algorithms
+A repository for exploring computational algebraic topology algorithms in rust.